CivicDataLab/complang/CONTRIBUTING.md

 ### Fork

-To contribute to Samoses you have to fork the CivicDataLab/Samoses repo.
+To contribute to `complang` you have to fork the CivicDataLab/complang repo.

 You just have to fork once.
 You can call `git fetch upstream` and `git pull 'branch-name'` before you start your local changes to get the remote changes and be up-to-date.